nicaless/nanowrimo_ga_project/DataDictionary.md

 __Novel__ - A writer's 'entry' in the NaNoWriMo contest - the thing they commit to writing during the contest.
 NOTE: 'Novels' may not actually be novels.
 Writers may choose to write memoirs, non-fiction, movie scripts, etc.

 ### Writers - About the Data

+Contains basic profile information about each writer and their past NaNoWriMo statistics.

 There are 501 rows and 41 columns.